 Life in a Mission

 Students brainstorm buildings included in a mission compound.
 Then they learn about the physical structure of a mission, including the role of the church and the irrigation system.
-Next they watch a video about new skills learned by the Indians in the missions and they read about the missions’ role in Texas ranching.
-Finally they write two diary entries—one from the viewpoint of a friar and one from the viewpoint of an Indian.
+Next they watch a video about missions and indigenous people in Texas.
+Finally students write about the differences in experiences between friars and indigenous people.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.